 Application of SKUs

-Jeff is the owner of a small grocery store that sells a specific brand of bread in addition to 10 other different brands of bread.
+Jeff is the owner of a small grocery store that sells a specific brand of bread in addition to 10 other brands of bread.
 Jeff thinks that since his store is small, there is no need to use stock keeping units on each individual brand.

 One day, a customer walks into the store asking whether the store has a specific brand of bread.
 Jeff recognizes the brand name and tells the customer that they do carry that brand of bread and leads the customer to where the bread aisle is.
-Unknowingly, he realizes that they were out of stock on that brand of bread and apologizes to the customer.
+He then sees the store is out of stock on that brand of bread and apologizes to the customer.

 The following day, Jeff sets up a meeting with his inventory manager, who says: “We should have an SKU for every single product in our store – it is inefficient for me to have to manually check whether we are low on specific products every day.
 Without an inventory system that incorporates SKU, I have to manually subtract quantities that we have sold from our inventory system.”

-Following on the manager’s suggestion, Jeff employs a stock keeping unit for each specific product.
+Following the manager’s suggestion, Jeff employs a stock keeping unit for each specific product.
 With this setup, Jeff is now able to quickly check his computer system on every single product and their inventory levels.